Fundraising — Are Nonprofits Underfunded? Nonprofit Neglect

 Policy Enabler ======>> One way to enable innovation is to increase capital availability through seed funding and fundraising know-how facilitated through specialized programs.
 ILSS’s fundraising program is one of them.
 Example Villgro, Social Alpha in India.
 Global impact investor powerhouses like Accion Labs, Omidyar Network, Acumen, Caspian, etc. are present in India and though there is an availability of seed funding from the government, a lot of work can be done within this area in India.
 Donor management is one of the most critical relationships that nonprofits have to understand for long term social impact. ===> The middle Road

-- Structure international programs so participants in India can be exposed to the best international practices, develop rotation programs within organizations supported by best-in-class training programs for employees.
-Implement skill development through qualitative and quantitative programs in impact evaluation, financial and cost analysis, brand management, etc. These learning programs will develop perspective, awareness, and expertise for an evidence-based approach, a step forward in scaling ventures and building future leaders.
+- Structure international programs so participants in India can be exposed to the best international practices develop rotation programs within organizations supported by best-in-class training programs for employees.
+Implement skill development through qualitative and quantitative programs in impact evaluation, financial and cost analysis, brand management, etc. These learning programs will develop perspective, awareness, and expertise for an evidence-based approach, stepping forward in scaling ventures and building future leaders.

 - Governments must create an ecosystem for impact investors through policy enablers like tax incentives and improve regulation within the impact investing sector to remove greenwashing.
 Establish both general and specific accelerator programs to mentor organizations that work on the intersection of financial and social returns.
 Drive more transparency and accountability within the corporate social responsibility sector.